Eccenux/markdowncode/README.md

-markdowncode
+MarkdownCode
 ============

-This is a simple Drupal 7 filter that allows using Github style for adding code blocks.
+This is a simple Drupal 7 filter that allows using fenced code blocks with language name.
+Just as you can in Github-style Markdown.

+As a bouns you can use 4-space code blocks.
+This is done after fenced code blocks so you can provide examples of fenced code blocks in 4-space code blocks ;-).
+In case its not obvious - 4-space code blocks consists of lines that start with 4 spaces.

 Example
 ----------